IFSight/tabrasa8/docroot/modules/contrib/simple_sitemap/README.md

 in the settings has been detected.

 As the sitemap is accessible to anonymous users, bear in mind that only links will be included which are accessible to anonymous users.
+There are no access checks for links added through the module's hooks (see below).

 To include custom links into the sitemap, visit /admin/config/search/simplesitemap/custom.